rpi-mcs-projects/Multi-Beam-Methods-for-Increased-Throughput-and-Reliability/README.md

 For both the above scripts, the variable `scenefile` can be set to either `"env.stl"` for the indoor environment or `"env_outdoor.stl"`

+## tracking.m:

+Orignal test simulation.
+This was where the orignal tracking was implemented.
+This simulation contains 2 paths (1 LOS, 1 Reflected path).
+Output plots show the first algorithm implementation's angle calculations/tracking.
+Also compares SNR of multi-beam (2 beam) tracking and single beam tracking

+## py_mm_test.py

+Implements a multipath environment (max 4 constructive paths).
+In additon, it implements the power loss inference target tracking algorithm.
+It also incorporates the optimal beam forming algorithm.
+A general path loss of 78.29 db is applied to the paths.
+Output plots provide a comparison of single beam and multibeam tracking/SNR with simulated blockages.
+Also provides a polar plot showing the optimal beam forming.

+Running python 3.14.2
+required packages: numpy, matplotlib, pandas